 The Board has undertaken a review of the independence of the directors and considered whether any director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, the Board has determined that the following three directors are independent directors within the meaning of applicable rules and regulations of the Securities and Exchange Commission, or the SEC, and Nasdaq listing rules: Messrs.
+As a result of this review, the Board has determined that the following three directors are independent directors within the meaning of applicable rules and regulations of the SEC and Nasdaq listing rules: Messrs.
 Hughes and Migausky and Dr. Pande.
-Dr. Salzmann is not independent due to his position as Chief Executive Officer of Immunovant, and Dr. Torti, Dr. Venker and Mr. Fromkin are not independent due to their positions with RSI
+Dr. Salzmann is not independent due to his position as Chief Executive Officer of Immunovant, and Dr. Torti, Dr. Venker and Mr. Fromkin are not independent due to their positions with RSI.